About Laura

 No, I don’t have any of my own human children.
 But, yes, I do love kids.
 Not having them just makes photographing yours that much more special for me!

-I read about a book every other day.
+I read read every morning and before bed.
 Love coffee and cheese.
 Geek out on horror and superhero movies, and am usually found wearing some sort of sarcastic or pithy t-shirt.
 I love Pokemon and anything with cute, bug eyed, chibi animals.
 I also do a lot of biking and running, mostly to ward off side effects of my dead pancreas (Type One diabetes, 35 years and counting).
 I can often be found in antique and craft stores.
-I paint, draw, and do graphic design work as a side hustle (Not so shameless plug to my art website here: Eclectic Girl Art.
+I paint, draw, and do graphic design work as a side hustle (Not so shameless plug to my art website here: Eclectic Girl Art.)

 Why Photography?